SEIR-7-06/installfest/mac-dev-tools/README.md

 ## That's it!
 ![](http://i.giphy.com/3otPoS81loriI9sO8o.gif)

 Thanks for coming to InstallFest, and we're excited to see you next week!
-Feel free to stick around and finish up Fundamentals, or head out.
+Please fill out [this form](https://goo.gl/forms/gEo4VPIjKrUXCWi82) to let us know you've finished.